Skip to content

 Cynanchum laeve (Milkweed vine, honeyvine)

 Plant in full sun, preferably, but will tolerate significant shade.
 Prefers average, dry to medium, well-drained soils.
 Water when dry during first year; drought tolerant once established.
 Does well in lots of locations but give it something to climb.
-Being a vine, it grows all summer and there is no limit to its length.
-Flowers are small but very fragrant.
+Being a vine, it grows all summer making it a monarch momma favorite in late summer when the other milkweed is less attractive.
+Flowers are small but very fragrant giving it its other common name of “Honeyvine.”
 Seed pods will form that look just like other milkweed seed pods.

 Other Flowering Plants